plausible/docs/docs/custom-automatic-link-tracking.md

 ```
 ## 2. Add the JavaScript that will be sending the link click events to Plausible

 You need to add the following code to all of the pages where you want to track your links.
-You should insert the code below into your HTML page `<head>` section, just under the custom event snippet.
-Here are the changes you will have make in the code:
+You should insert the code below into your HTML page `<head>` section just under the custom event snippet.
+Here are the changes you will have to make in the code:

 - On the line that says `var toBeTracked = '/example/123'` change `/example/123` to what you want to match with.
 With this example, any link with a URL that contains `/example/123` will be tracked.
 If simply containing a string value is not enough, see [more flexible URL matching below](#more-flexible-url-matching).
 - (Optional) Give your custom event a new name (`var eventName = 'Cloaked Link: Click'`).
 The default event name is `Cloaked Link: Click`.
 Feel free to change it.
-This will be showing up on your Plausible dashboard later.
+This is the name that will show up in your Plausible dashboard.

 ```html
 <script>